cxcxy/SearchRecord/Pods/TagListView/README.md

 Or drag **TagListView** folder into your project.

-### Swift 1.2?
+### Older Swift Versions?

-Use [0.2](https://github.com/xhacker/TagListView/releases/tag/0.2), which is compatible with Swift 1.2.
+Currently, the `master` branch is using Swift 3.0.

+For Swift 2, use version [1.0.1](https://github.com/xhacker/TagListView/releases/tag/1.0.1) or [swift-2.3](https://github.com/xhacker/TagListView/tree/swift-2.3) branch.
+For Swift 1.2, use version [0.2](https://github.com/xhacker/TagListView/releases/tag/0.2).

 ## Contribution